RIT-EVT/EVT-core/README.md

 * Add ability to prune out un-used code by adding the linker argument `-Wl,--gc-sections` without removing the handler functions.
 This can half by accomplished by calling the target handler once from main code execution.
+* Style checking should be part of the build process.
+* Add documentation for using this library.

 ## Release Notes